tkvangorder/intelli-flix/README.md

 - [x] Add a settings page to allow users to configure the API key.
 - [x] Figure out how to call the chatGPT API from a background thread, so we don't freeze the UI. field.
-- [ ] Document the plugin
+- [x] Document the plugin

 ## Future Considerations & Known Issues
 - [ ] Fix the code suggestion dialog so that it does not close when the user uses arrow keys inside the prompt text
 - [ ] Add Nullable/NotNull annotations
 - [ ] Provide usage feedback from chatGPT response into IDE.
 Maybe in status bar at the bottom of the IDE?
-- [ ] Add button to accept the chatGPT response and close the dialog rather than blinding replacing the existing selection.
+- [ ] Add button to accept the chatGPT response and close the dialog rather than blindly replacing the existing selection.
 - [ ] Add a prompt/instruction history and allow the user to recall previous prompts.
 - [ ] Experiment with different prompts that could augment the user's prompts/instructions.
 For example, we could add "Always format your responses as markdown" and then render the results in the tools window.
 - [ ] Add better testing.
 I am sure there are some good examples of testing the UI components in the IntelliJ Platform SDK, I just ran out of time to investigate.